 To play, one person looks around and finds an object in the room that begins with the letter they are working on.
 They then say, “I spy with my little eye something that begins with the letter (sound).”
 The other players then take turns guessing what the object is.

 Another great game for practicing letter sounds is Farkle.
 This game can be played with two or more players.
-The goal of the game is to roll six dice and score points by rolling certain combinations.
+The game aims to roll six dice and score points by rolling certain combinations.

-Players can keep rolling as long as they continue to score points, but if they roll a combination that does not score points, they lose all of their points for that turn.
+Players can keep rolling as long as they continue to score points, but if they roll a combination that does not score, they lose all their points for that turn.

 Some children are naturally better at learning how to read than others.
-This may be due to a number of reasons, including the child’s ability to hear the individual letter sounds that make up words.
+This may be due to several reasons, including the child’s ability to hear the individual letter sounds that makeup words.

 If your child is having difficulty learning how to read, it may be helpful for them to practice their letter sounds with a fun game.

-One game that can help children learn their letter sounds is called ‘I-spy’.
+One game that can help children learn letter sounds is called ‘I-spy.’
 In this game, one person chooses a letter and then says something that begins with that letter sound.

-The other players then take turns guessing what the first player was thinking of.
-This game can help children learn all of the letters in the alphabet, as well as their corresponding sounds.
+The other players then take turns guessing what the first player was thinking.
+This game can help children learn all of the alphabet’s letters and their corresponding sounds.

 Get a head start on Reading with exciting Audio e-Learning Tools!

-Reading out loud is a great way to practice your letter sounds, and it’s also a fun way to get started on reading.
-Luckily, there are many audio e-learning tools that can help you get started.
+Reading aloud is a great way to practice your letter sounds and a fun way to get started on reading.
+Luckily, many audio e-learning tools can help you get started.

 One great option is the “Hello Reader” app from Scholastic.
 This app has a variety of stories and activities that are perfect for early readers.
 The app is narrated by professional actors, which makes the stories more enjoyable to listen to.

 Another great option is the “Doodle Reading” app from Duck Duck Moose.
 This app features read-along stories with accompanying illustrations.
-The stories are designed for children ages 3-8, and they’re narrated by professional voice actors.
+The stories are designed for children ages 3-8, and professional voice actors narrate them.

-It can be hard to find the time to read, especially with a busy schedule.
+Finding the time to read can take much work, especially with a busy schedule.
 However, audio e-learning tools can help get a head start on reading.
 These tools are exciting and engaging, making it easier for people to learn.
-They also provide learners with the opportunity to improve their pronunciation and listening skills.
+They also allow learners to improve their pronunciation and listening skills.

 A Revolutionary Way to Learn Letter Sounds with Your Mobile Device for Free!

-It can be difficult to learn the letter sounds associated with written words.
+Learning the letter sounds associated with written words can be difficult.
 A new app offers a revolutionary way to learn these sounds for free on your mobile device.

-The app is designed for children aged 3-8, and it can be used by both parents and teachers.
-The games are easy to use and they are perfect for on-the-go learning.
+The app is designed for children aged 3-8; parents and teachers can use it.
+The games are easy to use and perfect for on-the-go learning.

-Phonics Hero is also available in a range of different languages, including Spanish, French, and German.
+Phonics Hero is also available in various languages, including Spanish, French, and German.

-There is a new, revolutionary way to learn letter sounds with your mobile device that is free!
-This new app, called Letter Sounds, helps children learn the phonemic alphabet.
+There is a new, revolutionary way to learn letter sounds with your free mobile device!
+This new app, Letter Sounds, helps children learn the phonemic alphabet.

-The app has 26 different levels, and at each level the child is given a letter and three words.
-They must listen to the word and then select the correct letter from a list of four.
+The app has 26 different levels, and the child is given a letter and three words at each level.
+They must listen to the word and select the correct letter from a list of four.

 If they answer correctly, they move on to the next level.
 If they answer incorrectly, the app gives them feedback on why their selection was incorrect.